fengjixuchui/SecureCheatLoader-By-Frankoo/README.md

-Install vcpkg then install the following packages : vcpkg install boost:x64-windows-static  And vckpg install cryptopp:x64-windows-static
+Install vcpkg then install the following packages: 1 - vcpkg install boost:x64-windows-static 2 -
+vckpg install cryptopp:x64-windows-static

 go to project properties -> C/C++ -> Code Generation -> Runtime Library and change that else you will get